vitest-dev/vitest/docs/config/index.md

 Format options for snapshot testing.
 These options are passed down to [`pretty-format`](https://www.npmjs.com/package/pretty-format).

 ::: tip
-Beware that `plugins` option on this object will be ignored.
+Beware that `plugins` field on this object will be ignored.

 If you need to extend snapshot serializer via pretty-format plugins, please, use [`expect.addSnapshotSerializer`](/api/expect#expect-addsnapshotserializer) API.
 :::